ziwenlin/Learning-OpenAIGym-PIDTuning/README.md

 source env/bin/activate
 ```

-After that you can run any of the scripts inside gyms by doing:
+After that you can run any of the scripts inside gyms by running the following commands.

 Commands for Windows: